overhangio/tutor/docs/local.rst

 .. note:: This command has been tested only for users upgrading from Quince.
 While it is expected to work for users on earlier releases, please use it with caution as it has not been tested with those versions.

-Your database's charset and collation might not support specific characters or emojis.
-Tutor will run fine without this change unless you explicity use specific characters in your instance.
+The database's charset and collation might not support specific characters or emojis.
+Tutor will function normally without this change unless specific characters are used in the instance.

 .. warning:: This change is potentially irreversible.
 It is recommended to make a backup of the MySQL database.
 See the :ref:`database dump instructions <database_dumps>` to create a DB dump.